 Effective for all students whose study abroad programs begin May 1, 2015 or later, there is a non-refundable $75 application fee required as part of the UTA Study Abroad application.

 After these steps have been completed and the Study Abroad Staff has determined you are eligible to study abroad on your intended program, you will receive a formal clearance letter via the online application system with information on the next application stage.

 All sections must be completed in full by the listed deadline before your application will be considered complete.
 Incomplete applications and/or late applications will not be considered.

 Post-DecisionCongratulations!
 You have been cleared to study abroad.
 Now you can begin your application to the host university abroad (exchange programs) or complete your application to the program provider (affiliated programs).
 The application materials and steps will be provided to you through the application system during this stage.

 Please note that even though you have been cleared to study abroad through UTA, you still must be accepted by the university abroad and/or the affiliated program provider.
 Some programs may have rolling admissions, so it is strongly recommended to apply as early as possible to ensure space on the program.

-Once you have been accepted by the university abroad and/or the affiliated program provider, you must then fill out all post-acceptance forms through the online application system.
-These forms include emergency contact data, insurance coverage certification, proof of SOS registration, health & safety questionnaire, and other pertinent forms necessary to study abroad with UTA.
+Once you have been accepted by the university abroad and/or the affiliated program provider, you must then fill out all post-acceptance forms.
+These forms may include emergency contact data, insurance coverage certification, proof of SOS registration, health & safety questionnaire, and other pertinent forms necessary to study abroad with UTA.